-Search engines have used two main factors in their algorithm to determine which results will best answer people’s searches.
-These are RELEVANCE and AUTHORITY (a mixture of popularity and trust).
-Nowadays they are also putting increased focus on USABILITY.
+Search engines use three main factors in their algorithm to decide which results will best answer people’s searches.
+These are RELEVANCE, AUTHORITY (a mixture of popularity and trust) and USABILITY.
 So these 3 factors are the focus of a good SEO strategy.

 How relevant is your page content to the keyword query of your visitor?
-Your content should be optimised based on the keywords that you choose to target.
-There’s a lot more to it, but basically this means answering relevant questions and using the keywords within the content.
-However in doing so you must ensure that your content is written naturally.
-Never stuff your content with your keywords for the sake of it, as this will annoy your visitors (preventing you from generating leads) and it will also annoy the search engines, causing them to penalize your site.
+You need to optimise content based on the keywords that you choose to target.
+There’s a lot more to it, but basically, this means answering relevant questions and using the keywords within the content.
+But be sure that your content sounds natural – Never stuff your content with your keywords for the sake of it.
+This will annoy your visitors (reducing conversions) and annoy the search engines.

-Link juice is basically the amount of ranking power that is passed on through a link.
-High authority sites like government websites, big news websites, and popular blogs which have higher authority and trust pass on much more link juice per link than a new website that nobody knows of.
-If you want to learn more about this (it can be quite confusing), visit http://www.linkdex.com/blog/page-rank-and-link-juice-explained/
+High authority sites like government websites, big news websites, and popular blogs pass on a lot more link juice per link than a new website that no one’s talking about.

 Basically, you want to get as many links as possible from the highest authority sites possible.